Baroque: Origin of the word

 Pendant in the form of a siren, made of a baroque pearl (the torso) with enameled gold mounts set with rubies, probably c.
 1860, in the Metropolitan Museum of Art (New York City, New York).

 The English word baroque comes directly from the French.
-Some scholars state that the French word originated from the Portuguese term barroco 'a flawed pearl', pointing to the Latin verruca 'wart', or to a word with the Romance suffix -ǒccu (common in pre-Roman Iberia).
+The French word originated the Portuguese term barroco 'a flawed pearl', pointing to the Latin verruca 'wart', or to a word with the Romance suffix -ǒccu (common in pre-Roman Iberia).
 Other sources suggest a Medieval Latin term used in logic, baroco, as the most likely source.

 In the 16th century the Medieval Latin word baroco moved beyond scholastic logic and came into use to characterise anything that seemed absurdly complex.
 The French philosopher Michel de Montaigne (1533–1592) helped to give the term baroco (spelled Barroco by him) the meaning 'bizarre, uselessly complicated'.
 Other early sources associate baroco with magic, complexity, confusion, and excess.

 The word baroque was also associated with irregular pearls before the 18th century.
 The French baroque and Portuguese barroco were terms often associated with jewelry.
 An example from 1531 uses the term to describe pearls in an inventory of Charles V of France's treasures.
 Later, the word appears in a 1694 edition of Le Dictionnaire de l'Académie Française, which describes baroque as "only used for pearls that are imperfectly round."
 A 1728 Portuguese dictionary similarly describes barroco as relating to a "coarse and uneven pearl".

 An alternative derivation of the word baroque points to the name of the Italian painter Federico Barocci (1528–1612).